This story was first published on June 28, 2017, and has been updated.

 CITIPARKS spray parks

-The CITIPARKS spray parks in Pittsburgh are scattered throughout six neighborhoods: Vanucci Playground in Beechview, Burgwin Playground in Hazelwood, East Hills Park, Mellon Park in Shadyside, Cowley Playground in Troy Hill, and Warrington in Betlzhoover, Arlington and the new Paulsen Spraypark.
+The CITIPARKS spray parks in Pittsburgh are scattered throughout eight neighborhoods: Vanucci Playground in Beechview, Burgwin Playground in Hazelwood, East Hills Park, Mellon Park in Shadyside, Cowley Playground in Troy Hill, Warrington in Betlzhoover, Arlington and the new Paulsen Spraypark.
 Find directions here.

 These cooling playgrounds include movement sensors that – abracadabra! – magically turn on the water.
 You’ll find tunnels of misting jets, tall flower showers, and squirting tubes.
 The spray parks are designed for all ages, from the smallest toddlers to fun-loving teens.
 No swimming skills are required, just a love of liquid refreshment on a hot sunny day.

-The spray parks are open from 11 a.m. to 8 p.m. daily, with the exception of East Hills, which operates from noon to 6 p.m.
+The spray parks are open from 10 a.m. to 8 p.m. daily, with the exception of East Hills, which operates from noon to 6 p.m.

 Point State Park Fountain

 Technically speaking, the magnificent fountain at Point State Park is not intended for wading – that activity is a no-no – or to be a spray park.
 But with handy seating around the 200-foot wide basin, just a wisp of a breeze will send a spray of cool water drizzling overhead.
 The fountain’s tallest blast of water hits 150 feet, with a splashdown that can drench nearby kids – if they are careful about moving into the soak zone and not out of it.